valamidev/grafana-cloud-graphite/README.md

-# Grafana Cloud Graphite Metrics Handler
+# Grafana Cloud Graphite Metrics Client

 This package provides a simple way to send metrics to a Grafana Cloud Graphite server.
 It includes support for counters and interval metrics.